IsaacAndela/focus-manager/README.md

 ## License

-Focus Manager is licensed onder the ISC license.
+Focus Manager is licensed under the ISC license.
 See [the license file](LICENSE) for details.